 Be Cautious with this Company…

-The Yowza Elliptical is manufactured in Taiwan, which is a very important factor as it’s where most high-end elliptical trainers are now built.
+The Yowza Elliptical was manufactured in Taiwan, which is a very important factor as it’s where most high-end elliptical trainers are now built.
 Practically all fitness equipment is now built overseas, primarily in China and Taiwan.
 However, there tends to be a real difference between the quality control of the two locations.

-Select Yowza Ellipticals are fitted with the Cardio Core Training which specifically targets, strengthens and trims your stomach muscles.
+Select Yowza Ellipticals were fitted with the Cardio Core Training which specifically targets, strengthens and trims your stomach muscles.
 Pick a model below with the to be sure you get a full body work out

 Yowza Miami – $2,799

 Included Features: Cardio Core Training, Variable Motion, Bluetooth & Intelligent Weight Management

 Yowza Navarre Elite – $2,599

 Included Features: This is a Hybrid Exercise Bike & Elliptical w/ Intelligent Weight Management and Cardio SureTraining